Real Experiences, Real Safe

 Riverbanks Zoo & Garden

-Riverbanks Zoo & Garden has implemented a phased reopening to help ensure the continued safety of Zoo staff, guests and the rest of the animals.
-The three-tiered approach limits attendance and programming, supports social distancing and increases Riverbanks' already rigorous safety measures.
-The Zoo will require online ticket reservations for all members and guests as part of phase one.
+Riverbanks Zoo & Garden requires online ticket reservations for all members and guests.
 Time slots will be available every half hour beginning at 9:00 a.m. each day with no limit to the length of your visit once you're in the park.
 Anyone without a face covering or an advance online reservation will not be admitted.
-Check their website for updated information on additional phases and which buildings will be open to the public.
+Check their website to reserve your spot.

 South Carolina State Museum